- Why is cardio exercise necessary for BJJ fighters?

 If you know how rock climbing works, then you might have noticed that rock climbing is the best exercise to engage all muscles in one move.
 Plus, it also makes your grip insanely strong, learning to balance and work on your core.

 Another side benefit might be to strengthen your grip.
-For instance, when you climb on the hill, you would have a dead focus on your grip because once you lose the grip, you’re gonna die, and similarly, once you lose the grip, the opponent might have a chance to play another trick.
+If you were to climb a hill, you would have a dead focus on your grip because once you lose the grip, you would die.
+Conversely, once you lose the grip, the opponent might have a chance to die.

 4. Punching a bag